bartengine27/hostr/README.md

 ansible-playbook caclient.yml -i hosts -K -vvv
 ```

-### Sign CSRs and upload
+## HTTPS Offloading

-## Proxy
+In the previous section, we explained how certificates are generated with our own CA. We can now use the certificates to encrypt internal traffic after offloading HTTPS traffic.

-If we'd like to use HTTPS offloading and load balance the web server and REST endpoint, we migth choose a setup similar to:
+As we'd like to use HTTPS offloading and load balance the web server and REST endpoint, we migth choose a setup similar to:

 ```mermaid
 graph TB